angus-ai/angus-doc/sdk/restful/index.rst

 Even if Angus.ai API is RESTful and then the services aim to be stateless, some service are statefull for them first version.
-Anyway, the state must be keep by the client and attach with each request in a ``state`` json parameter.
+Anyway, the state must be keep by the client and attach with each request in a ``state`` JSON parameter.
 For the statefull services, then states are just a session_id in the format **uuid1** generated client side.

 .. code-block:: console